xando/buzzy/docs/index.rst

 .. function:: buzzy.render.template(template, target_file, **context)

-   Renderer class to render file from a template. **jinja2** package is required
+   A renderer class to render file from a template. **jinja2** package is required

    :param template: jinja2 template located in the **TEMPLATE_DIR**
    :param target_file: name of the destination file